 What research tools do you use to identify prospective funds for clients?

-What specific fund categories would you recommend for the scenario-clients' consideration and why?
+What specific fund categories would you recommend for this scenario, and why?

 What specific funds and allocations would you recommend within those categories?

 On the floating rate side is Eaton Vance Floating-rate fund (EIBLX), probably about a 3% to 4% weighting (of the 10% being allocated).
 Looking at the TIPS, one we have been using to the get the exposure is the Pimco Real Return Fund (PRRIX).

 (For commodities), we’ve been using the iPath Dow Jones-UBS Commodity Index Total Return ETN (DJP).
 It’s actually an ETN but it’s getting you very broad-based exposure like a mutual fund can.
 It has a whole basket of different types of commodities you’re investing into, whether it’s grains, to some degree energy.
 It’s very diversified in that respect.